 Online marketing now is largely about publishing interesting content that audiences want to view, then using it to build SEO and ultimately conversions.
-Publishing regular articles or blogs with your content is one part of this process; however, how do you know what content to create in the first place?

 With a good content marketing strategy, you can pinpoint what kind of content you need for your audiences and how to get the greatest effect with it.

 The most important step for developing any type of marketing campaign is identifying campaign goals, what you want the campaign to achieve.

 Along with identifying your content marketing goals, you must also define a way that you can measure how well your campaign is performing, whether that's by tracking shares, downloads, website traffic, views, or some other metric.

 Before you can generate the articles your audience wants to see and will draw them to your website, you must first identify who they are.
 Learn who will be viewing your content by researching measurable demographics as well as less tangible psychographics such as values, interests, beliefs, etc.

 Pay attention to search habits, social media use, and other details that can help create a mental snapshot of exactly who is a member of your target audience.